 Visits to a luxury watch brand’s online store locator, a good sign of purchase intent, is proportionally higher in some markets.
 This happens to be the case with Australia and Hong Kong.
 13% of website traffic to a luxury watch brand website in Australia is directed to the store locator, 12% in Hong Kong.
 The global average is 9%.

 Why Australia and Hong Kong?
-Both locations are hot destinations for affluent Chinese and Southeast Asian travellers, who benefit from the lower tax levels than in their home countries.
+Both locations are hot destinations for affluent Mainland Chinese and Southeast Asian travellers, who benefit from the lower tax levels than in their home cities.
 This highlights the importance for brands to setup drive-to-store specific campaigns, especially across important feeder markets.
 Ways to boost the online-to-offline connection include tactics such as offering appointment booking functionality on the website, promoting store events, using WeChat to help Chinese travelers find points of sale, among many others.

 CHINA: ADVERTISING EXPOSURE REMAINS HIGH